simonlindgren/gitguide/README.md

 Note that git add is used to add completely new files as well as to “add” modifications to files that already exist in the repository.

+### Initialising a repository on github.com

+If you have created a repository through the web interface at github.com, and later on want to work on it via command line, the process is the same as descibed under [Pushing](#pushing).

 ## Committing

 Enter `git commit` to add the modifications to the repository.
 That will open up your editor of choice for you to enter a commit message (a note on what was changed).
 It is easier to do this without the editor, like this: